 Jill Kearney is a writer, visual artist, and a former journalist and film executive.
 She is the daughter of artists who founded The Contemporary Art Workshop, an art center housed in a rambling former dairy factory in Chicago, Illinois.
 As a child, she spent many formative summers in Provincetown, Mass, where local arts institutions anchored a diverse community of artists, writers, and fisherman.
 She graduated from Harvard with a degree in English and Creative Writing, worked in Hollywood as a creative executive at Francis Coppola’s Zoetrope Studios, served as west coast editor of American Film and Premiere Magazine, and later ran the Tribeca Film Center-based offices of Los Angeles film producer Art Linson.
 She married Stephen McDonnell, founder of Applegate Farms Organic and Natural Meats, moved to Bucks County PA, worked briefly on the sausage line wearing a white cap, raised three strong and capable daughters, and sat on the board of Applegate Farms.
 Before launching ArtYard she produced theater, dance, and literary events in a cavernous unheated barn in Bucks County PA, where she developed a deep appreciation for the practice of art as a collaborative enterprise.

-Elsa Mora is a Multimedia Artist and a recipient of the UNESCO-Ashberg Bursaries for Artists.
-Born and raised in Cuba, she moved to Los Angeles, CA, in 2001 where she lived until 2014.
+Elsa Mora is an artist and curator.
+A recipient of the UNESCO-Ashberg Bursaries for Artists, she was born and raised in Cuba and moved to Los Angeles, CA, in 2001, where she lived until 2014.
 Mora currently resides in New York with her husband William Horberg and their two children.
 Elsa’s art has been exhibited worldwide in art galleries and museums.
 She taught at the Vocational School of Arts in Camaguey, Cuba, and has been a visiting artist at the Art Institute of Chicago, the San Francisco State University, The Art Institute of Boston, the MoMA Design Store, and the National Gallery of Art, among other places.
 Her work is in the permanent collection of the National Museum of Women in the Arts in Washington, DC, and the Long Beach Museum of Art in CA. Mora has collaborated as an illustrator with organizations such as the Museum of Modern Art, Chronicle Books, The New York Review of Books, Penguin Random House, The Oprah Magazine, Cosmopolitan, and teNeues, among others.
-Mora is passionate about forming and strengthening communities through the transformational power of art, creativity, and collaboration.
+She is passionate about forming and strengthening communities through the transformational power of art, creativity, and collaboration.

 Founding Board Member